• Skip to primary navigation

 add sugar to rice flour for making Mochi Donuts

 4)Add in all purpose flour or plain flour.
-You have to use 2 tbsp of plain flour.
+You have to use 2 tablespoon of plain flour.
 This doughnut can be made entirely with rice flour too.
 Skip the addition of all purpose flour in the dough and make it completely using glutinous rice flour which results in more chewy texture.

 add in plain flour to the rice flour